jkachhadia/webdev-labs-home/README.md

-First practice summer vacation project
+First practice in the summer vacation project

-Use of html, css, and bootstrap framework.
+Uses of html, css, and bootstrap framework.